ileppe/mincdiffusion/README.md

 -This is not part of the minc project and does not meet its standards.

 -This is not a mature project and not meant for external use.
-The current version is largely at the prototype stage.
+The current version is largely at the prototype/WIP stage.
 It is now not being maintained.

 -The deconvolution and probabilistic deconvolution do not implement the now state-of-the-art constrained spherical deconvolution.